 Once you have removed the blue dye from your hair, it becomes more susceptible to damage.
 To prevent future problems, take extra steps to protect your now-delicate hair.

 We recommend using a gentle, sulfate-free shampoo and conditioner to avoid stripping your hair of its natural oils.
-It is also important to use a heat protectant spray or serum when using heated styling tools.
+Using a heat protectant spray or serum when using heated styling tools is also essential.

-Finally, be sure to deep condition your hair regularly to keep it hydrated and healthy.
+Finally, regularly use a deep conditioner to keep it hydrated and healthy.
 This will help to prevent damage and keep your hair looking its best.

 What Color Can You Dye Your Hair After Bleaching It?

 If you want to achieve a light color, we recommend using a platinum blonde or ash blonde shade.
-If you want a darker color, try using a chocolate brown or chestnut brown shade.
+Try using a chocolate brown or chestnut brown shade if you want a darker color.

 Of course, you can always experiment with different colors to find the perfect one for you.
 Just be sure to use a gentle, sulfate-free shampoo and conditioner to avoid further damaging your hair.